 At 10:15am the first on-site interview began.
 It was about my previous job experience.
 I have had a lot of job experience in the past and I decided to tell about a physical security notification system that I coded in C on Linux a few years ago.
-The system would receive messages through the serial port and send out emails and SMS'es.
+The system would receive messages through the serial port and send out emails and text messages.

 In the last minutes of the interview he asked me some basic Unix filesystem questions.
+What is an inode?

 In all the on-site interviews I was writing and drawing on two big whiteboards.
-Fun!

 Fifth Interview (on-site)